julienduroure/BleRiFa/_tools/2016-05-20-tool_autorefspace.md

 <br/>
 ![update]({{site.base_url}}/assets/img/AutoRefSpace/update.png)
 <br/>
-**Once generated, this Addon is no more used, and you can now use RefSpace on all Blender installation, without need of install/share the addon with .blend file.**
+**Once generated, this Addon is no more used, and you can now use Reference Space changes on all Blender installation, without need of install/share the addon with .blend file.**

 ### Addon Preferences